Lucy Kenyon – President and Communications Director

 Sue Mitchell – Director for Events

-Carol Sanders – Director – Student Membership
+Carol Sanders – Director for Research and Development

 MSc, BSc (Hons), PG Cert (HE), RSCPHN (OH), RN (Adult)

 Carol is also Co-editor of our bimonthly newsletter OH Today and provides the research round-up.
 She has also organised the speakers for the 2018 Good Practice Forum, with the theme of Diversity in the Workplace.

 Carol has enjoyed more than thirty years as a registered nurse.
 This has provided an exciting portfolio career which includes various roles clinically, managerially and academically in diverse settings.
 Carol qualified as an OHN in 2010 via completing a BSc in Occupational Health Nursing and is currently registered on Part 1 (Adult Nursing) and on Part 3 (SCPHN) of the NMC Register.
 She is very passionate about public health, occupational health and health professional education.
 Clinically Carol works as an OH Nurse within the rail sector, plays various active roles in a number of businesses and currently sits on NMC Conduct and Competency Panels.